 Msgr.
 McGolrick Park, Russell Street and Nassau Avenue

-Kids can enjoy live music and spring-themed crafts and face time with the Easter Bunny, then search for more than 500 eggs hidden in the grass.
+Enjoy live music, spring-themed crafts and face time with the Easter Bunny, then search for more than 500 eggs hidden in the grass.
 There's even a separate tots-only hunting ground.
 Bring your own basket!
 Save time by buying your ticket in advance.

 Easter Egg Hunt – Corona

 Sunday, April 13 10:30am-12:30pm

 USTA National Tennis Center in Flushing Meadows Corona Park